e-manlangit/Coles-Supermarket/README.md

 - **Consider conducting additional market research and cost analysis to add stores in the Northern Territory and the Australian Capital Territory.** Both regions are leading in average monthly sales and would provide growth opportunities.

 - With stores in Austalian Capital Territory, Northern Territory, and Tasmania having above average store sizes and low customer density, increasing foot traffic is crucial. **Enhancing marketing efforts and offer special promotions to the existing stores could drive sales.**

-- With 85% of orders and 70% of revenue coming from just three products, diversifying the product portfolio is crucial. **Expanding the accessory category with new product lines, particularly Apple charging cables, would provide upsell opportunities.**

-- Despite the general sales success of Apple products, iPhone sales have been disappointingly low (1% of revenue in 2022). **Enhancing marketing efforts to previous Apple product buyers could boost sales.**

-- Look to capitalize on the growing share of Samsung accessories (32% of order count in 2022) by **introducing higher-cost Samsung products in already carried product categories such as laptops and cellphones.**

-- **Re-evaluate Bose SoundSport Headphones**.
-As the product has never made up more than 1% of annual revenue, attempt to sell through the product by implementing bundle offers and flash sales to non-Apple ecosystems loyalty members before discontinuing.

-- **Continue and push forward the loyalty program.** In order to convert non-members, considering offering a one-time sign-up discount paired with increased general marketing of membership benefits and savings.
-Focus targeted and personalized ads to previous customers, and utilize past order data to increase marketing efforts when previously purchased products may need replacing.